Domino’s logo wasn’t how it was supposed to be, but the way it turned out is the biggest testament to Domino’s success. Confused? Let me elaborate!

 1. Listening To Criticism And Doing Better

 Domino’s Pizza had an image problem in the mid-2000s.
 The stock price was hovering around $3.00, which was an all-time low.
 Customers grumbled about how “cheap” the product was.
-The crust had a “cardboard” flavour to it, and the recipe was unoriginal.
+The crust had a “cardboard” flavor to it, and the recipe was unoriginal.
 Brands like Papa Johns, who employed “freshness” as a marketing catchphrase, were able to capture the attention of a growing number of customers who preferred quality over low pricing.

 Amid this disappointment, company management had an unexpected epiphany: confess that the pizza was awful and change.
 Following that, a comprehensive overhaul of Domino’s current recipes was launched, with customer focus groups and culinary professionals on hand to oversee the transformation.
-This resulted in the “Oh Yes We Did” campaign, which was notable for its uncharacteristic candour.
+This resulted in the “Oh Yes We Did” campaign, which was notable for its uncharacteristic candor.